 Crowns can be made from a variety of materials and even combinations of different materials.
 However, some materials are more aesthetically pleasing than others.
-For example, crowns made from a combination of metal and porcelain may create dark gum lines over time that are highly visible.
+For example, crowns made from a combination of metal and porcelain may create dark gum lines that are highly visible over time.
 For a natural look, it is recommended that you opt for a ceramic or porcelain crown.
-The cost of crowns vary according to what material is used, and price can often reflect the quality of the material.
+The cost of crowns varies according to what material is used, and price can often reflect the material's quality.

 - Ceramic Crowns.

 By far the most aesthetically discreet option, ceramic crowns are one of the most popular choices.
 As no metal is used, ceramic crowns allow light to be transmitted through them, creating a more natural, life-like look.
 Also, ceramic crowns can be used for the treatment of small areas.
 Despite many innovations in the durability and strength of ceramic crowns, they are generally better for teeth in the front of the mouth.
 They aren't usually used in areas that undergo heavy usage.

 The porcelain-metal combination crown provides both an aesthetically discreet and highly durable option.
 It's important to note that the crown's appearance relies heavily on the skill of the laboratory that creates it.
 This type of crown tends to show underlying metal at the gum line over time.
 However, rapid innovations in dental technology mean many types of metal crowns can be used to avoid replacing them later in life.

 Although not as aesthetically discreet as other crowns, these are still the best option for many patients.
 If you grind or clench your teeth, then the strength and durability of a gold crown are right for you.
 Gold crowns are commonly recommended to patients with a strong bite or for crowns located at the back of the mouth.
 In general, they last longer and tend to prevent wearing, as they aren't as abrasive to the opposing teeth as other materials.

 The dental crown procedure